rust-lang/surveys/surveys/2023-annual-survey/questions.md

 Type: select one (optional)

-Every version from 1.74 to 1.0 in descending order, and "a pre-1.0 version"
+1.76 (nightly), 1.75 (nightly), and then every version from 1.74 to 1.0 in descending order, and "a pre-1.0 version"

 > **justification**
 >